Luxque/Open-Quantum-Computing-Textbook/text/eng/src/chapter-01/acknowledgements.md

 * [Daniel Park (Luxque)](https://github.com/Luxque): Main author.

-## Idea Contributors
+## Content Contributors

-Idea contributos are individuals who have generously shared their original concepts, algorithms, advice, or creative approaches featured in this textbook.
+Content contributos are individuals who have generously shared their original concepts, algorithms, advice, and/or peadagogical approaches featured in this textbook.
 Their insights enhance the content and inspire new perspective on quantum computing and quantum algorithms.
 Each contributor is acknowledged with their permission.

 ## Translators